eisgroup/ui-render/repos/core/src/pages/eis/config.md

 8. **Global/Relative Data access**
    - When you specify the `name` attribute of a Field, it retrieves values from the root `data.json` object by default
-   - Use `{relativeData: true}` to make `name` attribute retrieve values from local data passed down from parent/grandparent/etc. fields.
+   - Use `{relativeData: true}` to make `name` attribute retrieve values from local data passed down (inherited) from parent/grandparent/etc. fields.
    - Example:
     ```js
     const localData = {